Home Working & the Party Wall Act

 Since the pandemic struck, the way in which we live our lives has changed almost beyond recognition.

 The trend to work from home is likely to continue.
-A study by academics at Cardiff University and the University of Southampton reported that nine out of ten employees who have worked at home during lockdown would like to continue doing so in some capacity.
+A study by academics at Cardiff and Southampton Universities reported that nine out of ten employees who have worked at home during lockdown would like to continue doing so in some capacity.
 These findings were backed by a recent survey for the BBC, with almost all of the UK’s biggest employers questioned reporting that they did not plan to bring staff back to the office full time.

 With the change to home working set to become a permanent feature for many people, it is likely to be reflected in adaptions to our homes.
 Most houses will not have been designed to function as a space where you can work as well as live.
 This has led to an increasing desire by many home owners’ to improve their property to accommodate a home office or just some more space to be able to cope with the demands of modern life.

 Victorian properties, of which we have many in London, are primed for such adaptations.
 These can take the form of a loft extension, a rear extension, a garden annex or a basement.
 The relaxation of planning laws has enabled people to adapt their property with less red tape than ever before, increasing the demand for renovation work.

 Even opening up rooms that were previously subdivided with a spine wall, removing a chimney breast or opening up a rear wall with a fully glazed opening can transform a property and create a more functional space for the new pattern of home working.

 All of the aforementioned works would typically require a Party Wall Notice to be served on the neighbours.
 This element of the project should not be overlooked.
 Failure to comply with the notice obligations and statutory regime of the Party Wall Act can have significant consequences, as we have set out in a previous article.

 If you are a Building Owner planning to carry out building works on your property we would strongly recommend that you have your plans checked by a suitably qualified and experienced party wall surveyor before work starts.